primefaces/primefaces/docs/7_0_0/ajax/javascriptApi.md

-# Javascript API
+# AJAX Javascript API

-**_PrimeFaces.ajax.*_**

-PrimeFaces.ajax namespace contains the ajax API which is described in next section.

-## Ajax API

-PrimeFaces Ajax Javascript API is powered by jQuery and optimized for JSF.
-Whole API consists of three properly namespaced simple javascript functions.
+PrimeFaces AJAX Javascript API is powered by jQuery and optimized for JSF.

-**PrimeFaces.ajax.Request**
+The whole API consists of three properly namespaced simple javascript functions.

+## PrimeFaces.ajax.Request
 Sends ajax requests that execute JSF lifecycle and retrieve partial output.
 Function signature is as follows;